-In order to preserve dark skies over the parish, external lighting in new development will only be permitted where outside Lamberhurst's Limits to Built Development (policy H1) and at A21 junctions in accordance with TWBC Local Plan policy EN8:
+In order to preserve dark skies over the parish, external lighting in new development will only be permitted where:

-- the lighting is necessary for operational, safety or security reasons - any light spillage beyond the application site is eliminated, or reduced by measures such as timing and proximity controls, orientation, screening, shielding or glazing - there is no adverse impact on nearby residential properties, wildlife, local heritage assets or the wider landscape - should adhere to the guidance on lighting provided in the Institution of Lighting Professionals (ILP) Guidance Note GN01: The Reduction of Obtrusive Light (and any subsequent revisions).
-They should consider carefully, and provide details of, the light source and intensity being used, the luminaire design, height, and angle, adding baffles and cut-off shields where required, and details of control mechanisms to dim or switch off lighting schemes when not required.
-Where appropriate, lights should be controlled by passive infrared detectors so that they only come on when needed.
+- the lighting is necessary for operational, safety or security reasons - any light spillage beyond the application site is eliminated, or reduced by measures such as timing and proximity controls, orientation, screening, shielding or glazing - there is no adverse impact on nearby residential properties - should meet the dark skies lighting standard by the Institute of Lighting Professionals and at the A21 junctions), most of Lamberhurst has dark skies. (see map below) This enables the stars to be seen and enjoyed on clear nights and is highly valued by local residents.